An Operator-Theoretic Framework to Simulate Neuromorphic Circuits

 \section{Conclusions}

-The simulation of neuromorphic circuits using methods of large-scale convex optimization is explored.
-To this end, an energy-based splitting is proposed that breaks the governing operator of the nonlinear network into a linear lossless part and a nonlinear resistive part.
+Nonlinear spiking neural networks are simulated by fixed-point iteration methods of large-scale convex optimization.
+To this end, an energy-based splitting is proposed that breaks the governing operator of the nonlinear network into an LTI lossless part and a nonlinear resistive part.
 The nonlinear resistive part is further broken into a difference of two cyclic monotone operators.
 Fixed point iteration methods that deal with difference of monotone systems are introduced and used to solve these networks.
 It is also shown that by switching between the time domain and the frequency domain, the LTI structure of the lossless operator can be exploited and the computations can become efficient.
 A large-scale network of spiking neurons modeled by the Fitzhugh-Nagumo circuit and diffusive coupling is simulated using this method to demonstrate its computational tractability and scalability.